WHAT HAPPENED WAS...

 As with many such wine-sipping dialogues, the chatter begins with tentative, clumsy and amusing repartee: “Is that a good book?”
 Karen replies when Michael speaks reverently of the Iliad.
 “I haven’t read that.”
 Then the evening becomes increasingly revelatory as we discover more about these people.
 Michael, a balding, sweet-faced science buff who can explain microwave ovens and in camera court sessions, dropped out of law school and is secretly writing a book intended to expose the capitalistic corruptions of the justice system.
 Karen, a sweet but assertive soul, who likes the music of Air Supply and Deep Purple, writes strange children’s fiction.
 Other secrets emerge: She’s the one who initiated this date. (“I watch you at work,” she confesses.)
 Michael seems less interested.
 You wonder—with interest—where this thing is going.

-Review by James Berardinelli, http://movie-reviews.colossus.net
+Review by James Berardinelli, Movie-reviews.colossus.net

-This is not a date movie, especially if it's a first date.
-Oh, it will give you an endless source of conversational topics, all right, but What Happened
+This is not a date movie, especially if it’s a first date.
+Oh, it will give you an endless source of conversational topics, all right, but What Happened Was... is almost guaranteed to warp your view of the entire experience.
+The Samuel Goldwyn Company is advertising this as “an adventure in romance.”
+More often, however, it feels like some sort of insidious means of torture.

 Based on Noonan’s stage play, this two-person film is a simple character study that finds its dynamics through the interplay of a very unpleasant first date.
 Jackie (Karen Sillas) and Michael (Tom Noonan) know each other from the office, but on a personal level, they discover that they’re both basically clueless.
 Jackie’s image of Michael is far from reality, and Michael doesn’t even recognize Jackie’s attraction to him.
 In that sense, this is a true “blind” date.